Install on GKE

 kubectl config rename-context gke_test-project_us-central1-a_test-cluster gke-cluster

-1. Bootstrap Juju controller to GKE cluster:
+1. Bootstrap a Juju controller to the GKE cluster:

 /snap/juju/current/bin/juju bootstrap gke-cluster